 “Here there is no majority,” he said.
 “There are two halves.”

-The closely watched election was the second time in just over six months that voters in the South American country cast ballots in a presidential election.
+Sunday’s closely watched election comes at a time of political polarization and uncertainty for Venezuela.
+It was the second time in just over six months that voters in the South American country cast ballots in a presidential vote.

 ‘I am not Chavez, but I am his son’